Sigurdur Thordarson: Arrests and convictions

 In September 2021, on the day he returned to Iceland from a trip to Spain, Thordarson was arrested and imprisoned.
-He is being held indefinitely under an Icelandic law enabling the detention of individuals believed to be active in ongoing crimes.
+He was held for 3 months and released in December of 2021, Thordarson was released as the police had no grounds to file and indictment,Thordarson was held under an Icelandic law enabling the detention of individuals believed to be active in ongoing organized crimes.
 According to Stundin, the cases leading to his arrest involved financial fraud.

-In 2021, new details became public.
-These included allegations from one of his victims that Thordarson assaulted him more than the 40 times the court judgment said.
-According to the victim, Thordarson had weapons and threatened him and his family over a 2-3 year period, and used pepper spray and a stun gun on him.
-Thordarson recorded a video of him and the victim, which the police came into possession of and led to them learning more.